adamjosefus/allo_arguments/README.md

             excludeFromHelp: true
         },
     })
-    .setDesciprion("This is a demo of the arguments library.")
+    .setDescription("This is a demo of the arguments library.")

     // Important for `--help` flag works.